jjtbsomhorst/eu.jeroensomhorst.ov9292/README.md

 - Find a journey from A to B. Homey will tell you the next possible option.
 Where and when it leaves and what time it will arrive
 - Find departure times for a single station.
 You can specify which type of transport you want to filter (Can be used for huge transport hubs)
+- Let Homey tell you the current disturbances
+- Let Homey tell you the current disturbances filtered by some text

 ## Changelog

+0.2.0
+* Implemented action to get let Homey tell the current unplanned disturbances
+* Implemented action to let Homey tell the current disturbances filtered by specified text

 0.1.0
 * Initial release